ConceptPending/proveit/README.md

 This implementation includes the Merkle Tree verfier while verifying the signed messages and account balances is the next step.

+#### Browser Extension (Vaporware for now)
+Eventually, a browser extension can be built that will automatically verify this to the end-user whenever they're logged into a platform that uses Prove It!

+An alert can then appear if anything is ever amiss.

 #### The End
 If you see any problems or have an suggestions, please raise an issue or (better yet!) submit a pull request!